iptch/2024-fall-architectural-katas/ADR/ADR-007-use-of-external-llms.md

 - Feasibility (Need to check privacy regulations)
 - Responsiveness (User-facing AIs)
 - Observability (Less metrics about external system)
-- Deployability (Due to the risk of LLMs becoming EOL.
+- Deployability (Due to the risk of LLMs becoming EOL (end-of-life).
 High effort of testing and migrating to new LLMs)